mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 ## Intro
 ### Setup
 At the highest level, we three main components:
-1. A [Fischertechnik Factory](https://www.fischertechnik.de/en/products/industry-and-universities/training-models/567769-training-factory-industry-4-0-9v-v-2) that is constantly generating new data either from sensors, production, or status checks.
+1. **A [Fischertechnik Factory](https://www.fischertechnik.de/en/products/industry-and-universities/training-models/567769-training-factory-industry-4-0-9v-v-2)** - Constantly generating new data either from sensors, production, or status checks.
-2. A Unity 3D Model of the [Fischertechnik Factory](https://github.com/mongodb-industry-solutions/Smart-Factory-Unity-Model) which acts as the Digital Twin of the real Factory
+2. **A Unity 3D Model of the [Fischertechnik Factory](https://github.com/mongodb-industry-solutions/Smart-Factory-Unity-Model)** - Which acts as the Digital Twin of the real Factory
-3. MongoDB in the middle of both.
-Which acts not only as the storage layer but also as the communication layer with Realm and Device Sync, as well as the main hub to use the data after it is stored.
-In this use case, we have connected with AWS Sagemaker in order to predict with Computer Vision the status of the warehouse of the Factory.
+3. **MongoDB in the middle of both** - Which acts not only as the storage layer but also as the communication layer with Realm and Device Sync, as well as the main hub to use the data after it is stored.

 The Smart Factory has a camera installed which captures images and the MQTT broker sends them as Base64 encoded strings.
 ###